Laurazig/ReactWardrobe/structure.md

 * RADIO.  {/* why is checked on no? */} -      checked={newsLetter !== "yes"}
-* WHOLE FORM : SUBMIT-  if else statement

-*   newsLetter <empty string>
-  click submit and name doesn'T reset
+* WHOLE FORM : SUBMIT-  click submit and name & radiButtons dont reset

 ##to do
+change props to useContext
 nav- show which page
-search function on workshop cards change props to useContext
+search function on workshop cards